Measurement of the Ratio of Partial Branching Fractions of Inclusive $\overline{B} \to X_u \ell \overline{\nu}$ to $\overline{B} \to X_{c} \ell \overline{\nu}$ and the Ratio of their Spectra with Hadronic Tagging: Systematic Uncertainties

 \subsection{\texorpdfstring{$\BXclnu$}{Charmed Semileptonic B Decay} Modeling}

 We vary the values of the branching fractions of $\Bbar \to D^{(*(*))} \ell \nub$ about the nominal value by MC simulation, assuming a Gaussian error profile.
 For the unmeasured gap channels, $\Bbar \to D^{**}_{\textrm{Gap}} ( \to D^{(*)} \eta ) \ell \nub$, we assume a uniform error profile between zero and twice the nominal branching fraction.
 For both cases the uncertainty is taken to be half the difference in the values that correspond to the 15.9 and 84.1 percentiles of the obtained distribution.
-We vary the form factors up and down by one standard deviation along the eigen-directions of the covariance matrix and consider half the range of the interval for the error.
+We vary the form factors up and down by one standard deviation along the eigen-directions of the covariance matrix.

 As we do not reconstruct $\KL$ mesons, the momentum they carry away is attributed to the neutrino, biasing the reconstructed $q^2$ towards higher values.
 Charmed semileptonic events in which a $\KL$ is produced within the hadronic system are predominantly assigned to the $\BXulnu$ enhanced sample, causing a small bias in the data-driven template correction.
 We estimate the impact of this bias via an in-situ calibration of the $\BXclnu$ $q^2$ spectra.
 The $\BXclnu$ background in the $\BXulnu$ depleted sub-sample is unfolded in $q^2$ after background subtraction, following the procedure established in Sec~\ref{sec:unfolding}.
 A fourth-order Chebyshev polynomial is fit to the ratio of the normalized unfolded data yield to the normalized MC yield.
 Correction weights are applied to the $\BXclnu$ simulated events during the $\BXulnu$ extraction by evaluating the polynomial at the generated $q^2$ of each event.
 The full difference to the nominal result is taken as a systematic uncertainty.